What are the signs of labor? What are labor symptoms?

 During the last trimester of the pregnancy, the changes in the body of both mom and baby are happening at a lightning pace.
 Baby is gaining more weight every day and this weight gain is paired with the body preparing for the birth of the new baby.

-How can I tell if I am in labor?
+How do I know if I am in labor?

 Labor symptoms may not be the exact same for all women and recognizing if you are in labor is not always easy.
 Labor can differ from one woman to another.
 Even if you have some of these signs, you may actually not be in active labor and it still may be weeks away.